 NLF: Boards must ensure that staff documents the reason for any redetermination extensions in TWIST Counselor Notes.

-NLF: Boards must notify parents immediately that blanket extensions of the 12-month eligibility period are ending and once their current eligibility period end date arrives, the case will be either closed if the family does not meet eligibility requirements or redetermined for a new 12-month eligibility period if they continue to qualify for child care assistance.
+NLF: Boards must notify parents immediately that blanket extensions of the 12-month eligibility period are ending, and once their current eligibility period end date arrives, the case will be either closed if the family does not meet eligibility requirements or redetermined for a new 12-month eligibility period if the family continues to qualify for child care assistance.

 Income Calculations and Minimum Work-Hour Requirements